octopress/docs/source/docs/deploying/github/index.markdown

 ## With Github User/Organization pages

-Use this if you want to host a blog from `http://username.github.com` (though you can also use [custom domains](#custom_domains)).
+Use this if you want to host a blog from `http://username.github.io` (though you can also use [custom domains](#custom_domains)).
+In the past, Github has used `http://username.github.com` for these domains, but is shifting to the 'io' extension instead for Pages.

-Create a [new Github repository](https://github.com/repositories/new) and name the repository with the format `username.github.com`, where `username` is your GitHub user name or organization name.
+Create a [new Github repository](https://github.com/repositories/new) and name the repository with the format `username.github.io`, where `username` is your GitHub user name or organization name.

-Github Pages for users and organizations uses the master branch like the public directory on a web server, serving up the files at your Pages url `http://username.github.com`.
+Github Pages for users and organizations uses the master branch like the public directory on a web server, serving up the files at your Pages url `http://username.github.io`.
 As a result, you'll want to work on the source for your blog in the source branch and commit *the generated content* to the master branch.
 Octopress has a configuration task that helps you set all this up.

 ``` sh
 rake setup_github_pages
 ```

+The rake task will ask you for a URL of the Github repo.
+Copy the SSH URL from your newly created repository like: `git@github.com:username/username.github.io.git` and paste it in as a response.

 This will:

-1. Ask you for your Github Pages repository url.
+1. Store your Github Pages repository url.
 2. Rename the remote pointing to imathis/octopress from 'origin' to 'octopress'
 3. Add your Github Pages repository as the default origin remote.
 4. Switch the active branch from master to source.